Israel-Molestina/readme-gen/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-green)

+## User Story

+AS A developer I WANT a README generator SO THAT I can quickly create a professional README for a new project.

 ## Description

 README Generator is a command-line application that will dynamically generate a polished and professional README.md file from a user's input.
 The generator will use the Inquirer package.